jayne-hamilton/ko-wai-koe/readme.md

+# Template for your mihimihi

-Where i grew up:
+Where I grew up:

 Where my family is from:

 My name:
-# playaround